 The RMVCC was formed on 14 February 1901 as the Royal Marines Artillery Cadet Corps at the Mission Hall in Prince Albert Street, Eastney, Portsmouth.
 The first Commanding Officer was Captain William Harkness RMA and the first parade night was held at the now former Royal Marines barracks in Eastney, two days later.

 The Cadet Corps was formed, so the story goes, to “gainfully occupy the spare time of sons of senior Non-Commissioned Officers” after once when the colonel’s office window was broken by a ball kicked by an SNCO’s son playing outside.
+Captain William Harkness RMA, the Adjutant of the Royal Marines Artillery Barracks at Eastney, was tasked with establishing the new cadets and on 14 February 1901 over 100 boys enlisted at the Mission Hall in Prince Albert Street, Southsea.
+The first training night was held at RMA Eastney a few days later and the cadets were soon kitted out in a khaki uniform and Boer War slouch hat.
 Another unit was formed at the Royal Marines Barracks in Plymouth in 1904, and then also at Chatham and Deal.
 A Royal Marines Light Infantry Cadet Corps (RMLICC) unit was formed in Forton Barracks, Gosport.
 Later on, another unit was formed at the Commando Training Centre Royal Marines in Lympstone near Exeter.
 Deal Division RMVCC closed when the Royal Marines School of Music left the town and moved to Portsmouth, and Chatham Division RMVCC transferred to the Sea Cadet Corps when Pay & Records RM left Chatham in the 1960s.

-The RMVCC existed throughout the First World War, with Portsmouth Division RMVCC Portsmouth in the Victory Parade in Portsmouth.
-The RMVCC was suspended for a while during the Second World War but afterwards was was re-formed and grew from strength to strength.
-In one memorable occasion, the band of Portsmouth Division RMVCC had a cameo appearance in the film ‘The Cockleshell Heroes‘ in 1955.
-This told the story of Operation Frankton, the commando raid on the port of Bordeaux and in 2007 a number of cadets from Portsmouth Division RMVCC recreated this operation, receiving a very warm welcome from the local population.
+The RMVCC existed throughout the First World War, with Portsmouth Division RMVCC Portsmouth marching in the Victory Parade in Portsmouth, but suspended for a while during the Second World War reforming in 1945.
+The band of Portsmouth Division RMVCC had a cameo appearance in the film ‘The Cockleshell Heroes‘ in 1955.
+This told the story of Operation Frankton, the commando raid on the port of Bordeaux and in 2007 a number of cadets from Portsmouth Division RMVCC recreated this operation.

 1951 was a sad year for the RMVCC when 24 of our cadets, from the Chatham Division RMVCC, were tragically killed in what was then the worst road accident in British history.
 The funerals of the 24 boys killed were held with full military and civic honours, and to this day the RM Cadets in Chatham, now part of the SCC, honour their fallen predecessors each year.